Book Review: Rich Dad Poor Dad by Robert T. Kiyosaki

 - Bills (IOUs);

-- Patent rights such as music, manuscripts, patents;
+- Patent rights such as music, manuscripts, and patents;

 - Any other valuable, income-producing, or potentially Something that adds value and has a good circulation market.